codepath/android-debugging-exercises/exercise1/README.md

 }
 ```

-Copy WordTester.java into your main Activity.
+Copy WordAnalyzer.java into your main Activity.

 Try typing the following words and clicking the Submit button: